openebs/website/docs/main/quickstart-guide/installation.md

 ### Verify StorageClasses

-List the storage classes to check if OpenEBS has installed with default StorageClasses.
+List the storage classes to check if OpenEBS has been installed with default StorageClasses.

 ```
 kubectl get sc
 ```

-In the successful installation, you should have the following StorageClasses are created:
+In the successful installation, you should have the following StorageClasses created:

 ```
 NAME                       PROVISIONER               RECLAIMPOLICY   VOLUMEBINDINGMODE    ALLOWVOLUMEEXPANSION